Endometriosis and low ferritin levels: endometriosis iron deficiency.

 With iron deficiency, your lungs overcompensate when you breathe in order to bring in more oxygen.
 That causes your breathing difficulties.

 Additionally, low levels of hemoglobin prevent oxygen from reaching your brain.

 This causes your blood vessels to swell and your blood pressure drops.
 That results in headaches, sometimes vertigo, and even fainting spells.

 When your body has a low level of oxygen, your heart works extra hard to compensate for it.

-That puts a lot of pressure on your heart causing it to beat faster, irregular, which in return makes you experience pain in your chest.
+That puts a lot of pressure on your heart causing it to beat faster, and irregularly, which in turn makes you experience pain in your chest.

 3. Cold hands and feet.

-If you sufferer from iron deficiency, you may often experience cold hands and feet even during warm weather conditions because low levels of iron cause you to have poor circulation.
+If you suffer from iron deficiency, you may often experience cold hands and feet even during warm weather conditions because low levels of iron cause you to have poor circulation.